OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 Deployment resources in Kubernetes offer two built in strategies for deploying updates.

 The first is the recreate strategy.
 This strategy first deletes any existing pods before deploying new ones.
 The recreate strategy removes the need for two pod versions to coexist, which can be important in situations such as when incompatible database changes have been incorporated into the new version.
-However it does introduce downtime from when the old pods are shut down to when the new pods are fully operational.
+However, it does introduce downtime when the old pods are shut down until the new pods are fully operational.

 The second, and default, strategy is the rolling update strategy.
-This strategy incrementally replaces old pods with new ones, and can be configured in such a way as to ensure there are always healthy pods available during the update to serve traffic.
-The rolling update strategy means that both old and new pods run side by side for a short period, so careful attention must be made to ensure clients and datastores can also support both pod versions.
-The benefit of this approach is that there is no downtime as some pods are available to process any requests.
+This strategy incrementally replaces old pods with new ones and can be configured in such a way as to ensure there are always healthy pods available during the update to serve traffic.
+The rolling update strategy means both old and new pods run side by side for a short period, so careful attention must be made to ensure clients and datastores can also support both pod versions.
+The benefit of this approach is that there is no downtime as some pods remain available to process any requests.

 Octopus introduces a third deployment strategy called blue/green.
 The blue/green strategy is implemented by creating a distinct new deployment resource, which is to say a new deployment resource with a unique name, with each deployment.
 If a configmap or secret was defined as part of the **Deploy Kubernetes containers** step, distinct new instances of those resources are created as well.
-Once the new deployment has succeeded and all health checks have passed, the service is updated to switch traffic from the old deployment to the new one.
-This allows for a complete cutover from the old deployment to the new one with no downtime, and ensures that traffic is only sent to the old or new pods, but not both at the same time.
+After the new deployment has succeeded and all health checks have passed, the service is updated to switch traffic from the old deployment to the new one.
+This allows for a complete cutover with no downtime and ensures that traffic is only sent to the old pod or the new pods.

 Selecting either the rolling or blue/green deployment strategies means we can deploy microservices with zero downtime: